Fear Thy Neighbor

-Fear Thy Neighbor is an American-Canadian true crime documentary television series which premiered on April 14, 2014 on the Investigation Discovery channel.
+Fear Thy Neighbor is a true crime documentary television series which premiered on April 14, 2014 on the Investigation Discovery channel.
 The narrator for the series is voice actress Tish Iceton.

+Synopsis

+The show focuses on various feuds between neighbors in the US and Canada, typically starting over often minor issues (dog bites, noise complaints, property disputes) which escalate into violence and (in most episodes) the death of one of the neighbors involved.

+Production

-The series is an international co-production between the Canadian factual production company Cream Productions, the American cable television network Investigation Discovery, its Canadian version and the French-language Canadian documentary television channel Canal D, which would later be replaced by its crime-focused spinoff Canal D/Investigation, later known as Investigation), with Bell Media, as the owner of Canal D, Investigation and Investigation Discovery Canada, producing the series for Investigation Discovery Canada and Investigation (previously for Canal D) as the parent company of both these channels via their original programming production unit.
+The series is an international co-production between the Canadian factual production company Cream Productions, the American cable television network Investigation Discovery, its Canadian version (later relaunched as Oxygen) and the French-language Canadian documentary television channel Canal D (later replaced by its crime-focused spinoff Canal D/Investigation, later known as Investigation, starting with season 3), with Bell Media, as the owner of Canal D, Investigation and Investigation Discovery Canada, producing the series for Investigation Discovery Canada and Investigation (previously for Canal D) as the parent company of both these channels via their original programming production unit.

-The show focuses on various feuds between neighbors, starting over often minor issues (dog bites, noise complaints, property disputes) which escalate into tragedies.

 On December 31, 2020, Investigation Discovery premiered a spinoff series, Fear Thy Roommate, in which people are threatened or killed by their roommates in college dorms, apartments, etc. Season 7 of the main series began on May 7, 2021, with the episode "I’m Not Moving".
 Season 8 begins on June 13, 2022, with the episode "Blizzard Of Blood."
 On October 10.
 2022, the series aired its first two-hour episode, "Inferno Of Hate", which was the season 8 finale.
+Season 9 began on October 16, 2023 with the episodes "The Secret Wife" and "Bullets In The Snow."

+Season 10 began on June 26.
+2024, with the episode "Hillbilly Holler."

+Season 11 begins on October 23, 2024 with the episode "The Mayor."